rust-stuco/lectures/week7/slides.md

     num
 };
 ```
-* This looks very similar to functions, but Rust is smarter than this
+* This looks very similar to functions we've seen
 * Like normal variables, rust can derive closure type annotations from context!